Island Lake Wind River Range Wyoming

 Mount Shasta CaliforniaMount Shasta #60133 Purchase

-I’m pretty happy with the results, but further scouting the next day revealed an even better composition just a mile further down the same road.
+I’m pretty happy with the results, but further scouting the next day revealed an even better composition just a mile down the same road.
 There was even an exit on I-5 that could have gotten me there faster.
 Oh well, there’s always a next time.

 Image Lake Glacier Peak North Cascades